Tips, Tools And Tactics For Managing Poor Performance

 Poor performance or underperformance is a person’s inability to do their job and failing to meet the standards required of the company.
 Poor performance can manifest in the workplace in a number of ways, such as:

-Some of these contributing factors fall on the responsibility of the employee.
+Some of these contributing factors are the responsibility of the employee.
 However, it is important to not assume an employee is intentionally underperforming, but instead find out why the employee is underperforming.
 Many cases of poor performance are unintentional.
 Sometimes an employee will be unaware they are underperforming and won’t change unless they are told otherwise.

 Many cases of poor performance come from a simple misunderstanding or lack of ability to satisfy the assigned role or position.
 Some cases are more complex and require a tailored approach to manage the situation.